jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-08-15-beam-examples-4/index.md

 #### Pipeline Execution

+We need to send messages into the input Kafka topic before executing the pipeline.
+We can simply run the Kafka producer as `python utils/faker_gen.py`.

 ![](input-messages.png#center)

-We specify only a single known argument that enables to use the legacy read (`--deprecated_read`) while accepting default values of the other known arguments (`bootstrap_servers`, `input_topic` ...).
+When executing the pipeline, we specify only a single known argument that enables to use the legacy read (`--deprecated_read`) while accepting default values of the other known arguments (`bootstrap_servers`, `input_topic` ...).
 The remaining arguments are all pipeline arguments.
 Note that we deploy the pipeline on a local Flink cluster by specifying the flink master argument (`--flink_master=localhost:8081`).
 Alternatively, we can use an embedded Flink cluster if we exclude that argument.

 ```bash
 ## start the beam pipeline